VRConservation/confi/.ipynb_checkpoints/forward-checkpoint.md

 stakeholder groups are left in the middle trying to piece together funds to implement a fraction of the needed projects.
 The urgency of climate change demands that we more rapidly secure, prioritize, and deploy much more funding.
 Doing that will require a replicable partnership and a leveraged co-funding structure.

 **Solution**<br>
 A Watershed Outcomes Bank (WOB) framework responds to all these practical challenges.
-Watershed-scale resilience can be achieved by leveraging siloed funding sources, targeting those coordinated funds to high-impact projects across a watershed, simplifying and making more certain the delivery of those funds to partners, and linking together projects throughout a watershed across isolated land management units.
+Watershed-scale resilience can be achieved by leveraging siloed funding sources, targeting those coordinated funds to high-impact projects across a watershed, simplifying and making more certain the delivery of those funds to partners, and linking projects throughout a watershed across isolated land management units.

 ![wob](/figures/wob.png)

 **Framework**
-1. Quantifies regional watershed/landscape resilience targets.
+1. Quantify regional watershed/landscape resilience targets.
-2. Quantifies potential watershed resilience project benefits or values from a variety of project types that can generate those benefits (e.g., forest thinning, irrigation upgrades, agricultural land repurposing leading to water replenishment, carbon sequestration, and economic uplift).
+2. Quantify potential watershed resilience project benefits or values from a variety of project types that can generate those benefits (e.g., forest thinning, irrigation upgrades, agricultural land repurposing leading to water replenishment, carbon sequestration, and economic uplift).
 3. Identifies the most cost-effective cross-watershed resilience solution to pursue.
 4. Helps organize partner efforts around that optimal solution and then integrates priority project identification, planning, permitting, and coordinated pursuit of funding into an action plan.